SiobhanBaines/My-Favourite-Recipes/Test_Evidence.md

 ![image](static/documentation_files/images/user_story_images/us6_new_recipe_btn.png)

-*This will open an empty recipe card where the visitor can create an new recipe including uploading an image of that recipe*
+*This will open an empty recipe card where the visitor can create a new recipe including uploading an image of that recipe*

 ![image](static/documentation_files/images/user_story_images/us6_empty_recipe_card.png)